nairvarun/coin-grep/plan.md

 - app ui
     - minimal but focused and intuitive

-## features
-- given a privkey, pubkey, addr, qrcode, identify the network that it belongs to
-    - qr decoding in app
-    - [last] qr uploading and decoding in backend
-    - addr derivation: privkey ==> pubkey ==> addr (all possible addr formats)
-    - prefix checks
-    - light nodes where supported
-    - multiple public fullnode apis
-    - pruned fullnode (??)
-    - fall back on what??
-    - support running fullnodes
-    - identify the exchange that a wallet belongs to
-- given an address, get all possible details and show it in a presentable/useful way
-    - light nodes where supported
-    - multiple public fullnode apis
-- api + app + webapp(?)
-    - flutter
-    - fastapi
-- account based model
-    - collaboration
-    - activity history
-    - reactor/maltego
-    - subscribe to account activity
-    - real time tracking/addr subscriptions
-        - notify on `x` amt spent
-- more ai/ml (??)
-- mixer resistant (??)
-- exchange resistant (??)

 ## todo:
 - host api
     - dockerize (??)
-- get domain (??)

 ## innovation:
 - unified api